State of Emergency issued after pipeline cyber-attack

-The price of regular gas rose 10 cents over the course of 24 hours during the weekend, and was $2.64 cents at the Duck-Thru on Sunday morning.
+The price of regular gas rose 10 cents over the course of 24 hours during the weekend, and was $2.64 cents at the Duck-Thru in Edenton Sunday morning.
 At 6:22 p.m.
 Monday, the price of regular gas at the Exxon in downtown Edenton was $2.79.

+Meanwhile in Hertford around 7 p.m.
+Monday, gas was $2.95 per gallon at the Exxon.

 In response to the temporary shutdown of the Colonial Pipeline, Governor Roy Cooper Monday signed an Executive Order declaring a state of emergency in North Carolina and temporarily suspending motor vehicle fuel regulations to ensure adequate fuel supply supplies throughout the state.